ozankasikci/dockerfile-generator/README.md

 `dfg generate --input path/to/yaml --out Dockerfile` generates a file named `Dockerfile`

+`dfg generate --input path/to/yaml --target-field ".server.dockerfile" --out Dockerfile` generates a file named `Dockerfile` reading the `.server.dockerfile` field of the YAML file.

 `dfg generate --help` lists available flags

 ### Using dfg as a Library